jwrr/lued/README.md

 * feature - grep - search all open files. return selectable list of matches
 * Feat - If multiline paste and current line contains text after cursor, goto next line and paste
-* Feat - If multiline paste and current line is indented then delete leading-ws in paste buffer before pasting
 * Feat - alt+dn. delete up to but not include find string.
 * Feat - alt+dn. if prev command was alt+dn then don't prompt
 * Feat - alt_xn. repeated xn grows paste buffer.